geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :widths: 40 60

    * - ``StartDate``
-     - Beginning of the inversion time frame in ``YYYYMMDD`` format (this date is included in the inversion, 0-24h UTC).
+     - Beginning of the inversion period in ``YYYYMMDD`` format (this date is included in the inversion, 0-24h UTC).
    * - ``EndDate``
-     - End of the inversion time frame in ``YYYYMMDD`` format (this date is excluded from the inversion, 0-24h UTC).
+     - End of the inversion period in ``YYYYMMDD`` format (this date is excluded from the inversion, 0-24h UTC).
    * - ``SpinupMonths``
      - Number of months for the spinup simulation.